zrythm/zrythm/doc/user/plugins-files/plugins/plugin-window.rst

 ----------
 When Plugin UIs are opened, a window such as the following will be displayed, if the plugin ships with its own UI.
-This window will contain additions by Zrythm (such as the
+This window may contain additions by Zrythm (such as
 `File` and `Presets` menus).

 .. image:: /_static/img/della_plugin_window.png
    :align: center

-.. note:: Some plugin UIs cannot be wrapped and will be opened in separate windows without additions like `File` or `Presets`.

 Generic UIs
 -----------